 The efforts seem to be working.
 Reports show that by 2049, the ozone will recover to 1979 thickness, which is when scientists believe the hole began to form [source: Reuters].
 Many scientists believe the Montreal Protocol is responsible for this joyous recovery.

-To learn much more about the ozone and other related subjects, explore the links on the next page.
+To learn much more about the ozone and other related subjects, explore the links below.